jasb3110/COVIDPERU/index.md

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/439ae71be1a16eefe1662a2ae45b18a5916d3de8/fallecidos.todos.png?raw=true)

-In three wave of COVID-19, numbers of death people
+In three wave of COVID-19 on Peru, the most of number death people probably relation with COVID-19 are: May to August in 2020 (first wave), February to April in 2021 (Second wave) and January to February 2022 (Third wave).
+Second wave was more lethal than others waves around 1250 death.
 Next, it is getting to clean and sort of SINADEF´s death data by regions.
 Bellow I attached lines scripts.

 ```markdown